RadioAstronomySoftwareGroup/pyuvsim/.github/PULL_REQUEST_TEMPLATE.md

 <!--- You may remove the checklists that don't apply to your change type(s) or just leave them empty -->
 <!--- Go over all the following points, and replace the space with an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
+For all pull requests:
+- [ ] I have read the [contribution guide](https://github.com/RadioAstronomySoftwareGroup/pyuvdata/blob/main/.github/CONTRIBUTING.md).
+- [ ] My code follows the code style of this project.

 Bug fix checklist:
 - [ ] My fix includes a new test that breaks as a result of the bug (if possible).